 TNF was incorporated in Maryland in December 1975, and was given tax-exempt status in April 1976.

 Ever since the founding, TNF has functioned to the objectives stated in the constitution.
-More than 600 projects were sponsored by 1000+ family members of TNF.
-These projects have touched excess of 300,000 people in Tamil Nadu and made a difference
+More than 700 projects were sponsored by 1100+ Life Members and Chapters of TNF.
+These projects have touched excess of 500,000 underprivileged all over Tamil Nadu, including 100,000+ students in government schools through TNF’s flagship ABC education initiative, 60,000+ victims of 2015 floods and 20,000+ victims of Cyclone Gaja in 2018.

 The birth of the foundation occurred, essentially, at a Thanksgiving Day gathering in Baltimore, Maryland.
 There was a gathering of members of the Tamil diaspora on that American holiday.
 During the gathering there was a discussion of how the group could best help to improve the quality of life in our place of birth, Tamil Nadu.